 Богоявленский собор, Orthodox cathedral in Naryan-Mar, Russia

-The Epiphany Cathedral is an Orthodox house of worship constructed from Siberian cedar wood with striking vertical presence.
-The structure encompasses a main church space with upper sanctuary, lower chapel, and a separate wooden bell tower.
+Bogoyavlensky Cathedral (Epiphany Cathedral) is an Orthodox wooden church in the center of Naryan-Mar, built from Siberian cedar.
+It has a main upper sanctuary, a lower chapel, and a separate wooden bell tower standing nearby.

 The cathedral serves as the spiritual heart for Orthodox communities across the region, drawing the faithful to liturgical celebrations.
 Visitors experience ancient religious traditions that come alive through the architecture and ritual practices here.